This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy.

 The knowledge we seek is that of our internal states, but according to this teaching, using strict esoteric language, knowledge alone remains within the domain of the intellect, book knowledge, sacred writing, scriptures, etc. However, comprehension is something completely different.
 Comprehension is something that we seek to develop in this science.
 We need to comprehend ourselves.
 The truth is we do not truly comprehend ourselves.
 For when anger arises, the ego or naf of hatred, we speak hurtful words and do not comprehend the damage that those words will cause.
 Instead, we usually receive the after effects such as when we have a conflict with a family member or with a friend or a spouse.
 Problems subsequently emerge—overwhelming frustration, great enmity, poisonous resentment.
 This shows that we do not comprehend ourselves, for if we comprehended how damaging anger is, how cruel pride is, how sarcastic pride can be, then we would never act in harmful ways—ever.
 We don’t really comprehend how damaging the effects can be on the mind, on other human beings.

-I’ll reiterate a point made by the Prophet Muhammad (peace and blessings be upon him).
+I’ll reiterate a point made by the Prophet Muhammad.
 He said, “The strongest man is the one who can control his anger.”
 It’s true.
 We all have that defect of anger within and even justify its existence by saying “It’s normal.
 I know I have anger, but in some situations it is OK.”
 We have knowledge in our mind that we are a certain way, but no comprehension.
 Comprehension of a defect will aid one not to let it take over our mind and heart, our body, but mere intellectual knowledge doesn’t modify psychological states.

 The different between knowledge and comprehension are demonstrated in drug addicts or alcoholics.
 These persons know that drugs or alcohol are destructive, but many of them continue to indulge in intoxicants, simply because they have not psychologically comprehended the damage of these substances.
 Comprehension is definitive, whereby when we really comprehend the destructive nature of drugs, alcohol, intoxicants, and anger, we will never allow ourselves to partake in such behaviors.